Dynatrace/Dynatrace-AppMon-License-Ansible/README.md

 ## Requirements

-Place the Dynatrace License as ```dynatrace-license.key``` in the role's ```files``` directory from where it will be picked up during the installation.
-Alternatively, you can make the Dynatrace License available at an HTTP, HTTPS or FTP resource and point the installation script to the right location via the `dynatrace_license_file_url` attribute, see below.
+Place the Dynatrace AppMon License as ```dynatrace-license.key``` in the role's ```files``` directory from where it will be picked up during the installation.
+Alternatively, you can make the Dynatrace AppMon License available at an HTTP, HTTPS or FTP resource and point the installation script to the right location via the `dynatrace_license_file_url` attribute, see below.

 ## Role Variables